 Then it was back down the hill to Murray Bay.
 I fancied a swim in the ocean though was worried by the prospect of the stingers that infest North Queensland waters in the warmer months.
 However it didn’t bother a trio of teenagers having fun in the ocean.
 I thought that if it was alright for them, it would be fine for me too so joined them in the drink.
 It was a blissful escape from the heat of the day and the stingers stayed clear.

-Then it was another climb to Mother Beddock and looking beyond to Rose Bay and the city of Bowen.
+Then it was another climb to Mother Beddock and looking beyond to Rose Bay and the town of Bowen.
 Mother Beddock’s precarious position is as a result of thousands of years of weathering and erosion.

 The Don River’s alluvial plain provides fertile soil that supports a prosperous farming industry.
 The river flows north by northeast through the Eungella National Park and is joined by thirteen minor tributaries before emptying into the Coral Sea north of Bowen.

 Every year, during winter, the day time tides are low enough for a special event – Bowen’s Walk to the Lighthouse.
 North Head Island is home to one of Queensland’s oldest lighthouses.
 Port Denison was the first port established in North Queensland, with Bowen officially proclaimed on April 11, 1861.
-Built in 1866 this six sided wooden tower lighthouse protected ships entering the busy port.
-The Lighthouse was decommissioned in 1985 and the original lens shifted to the Bowen Historical Museum.
+Built in 1866 this six-sided wooden tower lighthouse protected ships entering the busy port.
+The lighthouse was decommissioned in 1985 and the original lens shifted to the Bowen Historical Museum.
 Community groups restored the lighthouse in 2017.

 Below is the view back along King’s Beach to Cape Edgecumbe from Flagstaff Hill.
 The walk looks tempting but a creek two thirds of the way down prevents beach access to the cape.